This post is about the importance of putting your communication with other people in writing.

 - Allows the record to be shared.

 There is always a resistance to this, because writing is hard work.
 It requires time and discipline.
 We also need to take responsibility for what we are doing when we write things down.
 We are also sometimes not the best communicators in this format.

 There are ways to improve your business writing skills:

 - Read.
 Read everything you can get your hands.
 Newspapers, novels, non-fiction books, memoirs.
 You cannot write well if you don’t read.

-- More importantly, read in the language you use for business writing.
+- Read in your business writing language.
+More importantly, read in the language you use for business writing.
 If English is not your first language, but you need it for business, read books written in English.